ImagingDataCommons/highdicom/docs/seg.rst

 Reconstructing Segmentation Masks From DICOM SEGs
 -------------------------------------------------

+Highdicom provides the
+:meth:`highdicom.seg.Segmentation.get_pixels_by_source_instance()` and
+:meth:`highdicom.seg.Segmentation.get_pixels_by_source_frame()` methods to
-Highdicom provides the `Segmentation.get_pixels_by_source_instance()` and `Segmentation.get_pixels_by_source_frame()` methods to handle reconstruction of segmentation masks from SEG objects in which each frame in the SEG object is derived from a single source frame.
-The only difference between the two methods is that the `get_pixels_by_source_instance()` is used when the segmentation is derived from a source series consisting of multiple single-frame instances, while `get_pixels_by_source_frame` is used when the segmentation is derived from a single multiframe source instances.
+handle reconstruction of segmentation masks from SEG objects in which each frame in the SEG object is derived from a single source frame.
+The only difference between the two methods is that the :meth:`highdicom.seg.Segmentation.get_pixels_by_source_instance()` is used when the segmentation is derived from a source series consisting of multiple single-frame instances, while :meth:`highdicom.seg.Segmentation.get_pixels_by_source_source()` is used when the segmentation is derived from a single multiframe source instances.

-When reconstructing a segmentation mask using `get_pixels_by_source_instance()`, the user must provide a list of SOP Instance UIDs of the source images for which the segmentation mask should be constructed.
+When reconstructing a segmentation mask using :meth:`highdicom.seg.Segmentation.get_pixels_by_source_source()`, the user must provide a list of SOP Instance UIDs of the source images for which the segmentation mask should be constructed.
 Whatever order is chosen here will be used to order the frames of the output segmentation mask, so it is up to the user to sort them according to their needs.
 The default behavior is that the output pixel array is of shape (*F* x *H* x *W* x *S*), where *F* is the number of source instance UIDs, *H* and *W* are the height and width of the frames, and *S* is the number of segments included in the segmentation.
 In this way, the output of this method matches the input `pixel_array` to the constructor that would create the SEG object if it were created with highdicom.

 The following example (and those in later sections) use DICOM files from the highdicom test data, which may be found in the